 One of the biggest missteps you can make with an interview question about your work style is saying what you think the interviewer wants to hear.
 Not only is there no way of knowing that information for sure, but it will also be revealed very quickly if you end up getting hired and have misrepresented what type of worker you are.

-By being honest about your work style, talking about preferences that you share with the employer and highlighting how these are positive attributes for the company, you’ll be more likely to end up in a job that’s both a good fit and an enjoyable place for you to work.
+By being honest about your work style, discussing preferences that you share with the employer, and highlighting how these are positive attributes for the company, you’ll be more likely to end up in a job that’s both a good fit and an enjoyable place for you to work.